Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

-1. follows since the deadlines of the pseudo-identical intervals are non-decreasing and our algorithm selects non-conflicting intervals by earliest-deadline\footnote{This is the optimal offline algorithm for interval selection.}.
-In 2., $OPT_{\leq i-1}(\sigma)+OPT_{\geq i}(\sigma)$ is the solution to a relaxation that lets us take some overlapping intervals, so it is at least as good as $OPT(\sigma)$.
-Finally for 3., any schedule can accept at most one interval during each slot.
-Slots start from $r_i$ so the algorithm of Fung et al. will consider intervals $i \dots n$.
+Observation (1) follows since the deadlines of the pseudo-identical intervals are non-decreasing and selecting non-conflicting intervals by earliest-deadline-first is optimal offline.
+Observation (2) follows since the right-hand side of the inequality corresponds to a relaxation that allows overlapping intervals.
+Observation (3) follows since at most one interval can be scheduled in each slot.
+Since slots are defined starting from time $r_i$, the algorithm of Fung et al. considers intervals $\{i, \dots, n\}$.

-Any schedule that we produce will accept intervals $1 \dots i-1$ in the exact same way and for intervals $i\dots n$, we use the algorithm of Fung et al. The bit that we extract is unbiased so we choose each slot type with probability at least $\sqrt2-1$ each.
 Hence,

-The first inequality follows from 1. and 3.
-The third inequality follows from 2.
-Hence, we are $\frac{1}{\sqrt2-1}\approx2.41$-competitive.
+The second inequality follows from Observations (1) and (3), and the third inequality follows from Observation (2).
+Hence, the derandomized algorithm is $\frac{1}{\sqrt2-1}\approx2.414$-competitive. \end{proof}